millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ## Introduction

-In this section of the lab, you will be creating sample tables, loading data into them from files on the Oracle Cloud Infrastructure (OCI) Object Storage, and troubleshooting data loads with errors.
+In this section of the lab, you will be uploading files to the Oracle Cloud Innfrastructure (OCI) Object Storage, creating sample tables, loading data into them from files on the OCI Object Storage, and troubleshooting data loads with errors.

 ## Objectives

--   Learn how to upload files to the OCI Object Store
+-   Learn how to upload files to the OCI Object Storage

 -   Learn how to create tables in your database